Police intelligence finds possible plot to breach U.S. Capitol by 'identified militia group' on Thursday | CBC News

 The revelation was detailed in a statement from the Capitol Police.
 It comes at the same time the acting police chief is testifying before a House subcommittee.

-"The United States Capitol Police Department is aware of and prepared for any potential threats towards members of Congress or towards the Capitol complex," the agency said in a statement.
+"The United States Capitol Police Department is aware of and prepared for any potential threats toward members of Congress or toward the Capitol complex," the agency said in a statement.
 "We have obtained intelligence that shows a possible plot to breach the Capitol by an identified militia group on Thursday, March 4."

 Police did not name the militia group in the statement on Wednesday.